-Gaming terminal technical standard Version 1.0
+Gaming terminal technical standard

+Version 1.1

-© The State of Queensland (Department of Justice and Attorney-General) 2020.
+© The State of Queensland (Department of Justice and Attorney-General) 2022.
 Copyright protects this publication.
 The State of Queensland has no objection to this material being reproduced but asserts its right to be recognised as author of its original material and the right to have its material remain unaltered.
-Enquiries should be addressed to crown.copyright@qld.gov.au

-The information contained herein is subject to change without notice.
+Enquiries should be addressed to crown.copyright@qld.gov.au The information contained herein is subject to change without notice.
 The copyright owner shall not be liable for technical or other errors or omissions contained herein.
 The reader/user accepts all risks and responsibility for losses, damages, costs and other consequences resulting directly or indirectly from using this information.
+The Gaming Terminal Technical Standard is the intellectual property of The State of Queensland.
 For further information, please contact the Office of Liquor and Gaming Regulation on 13 QGOV (13 74 68) or visit www.business.qld.gov.au/industry/liquor-gaming